ryanelian/instapack/books/dev-spa-angularjs.md

 </p>
 ```

-Iterates through every element in a collection.
+[`ng-repeat`](https://docs.angularjs.org/api/ng/directive/ngRepeat) iterates through every element in a collection.
 Each loop creates a new element instance with its own scope and variable. `track by` statement must be provided with a unique key of an element (use `$index` when no such key exists).

 > **ALWAYS** have `track by` when iterating a collection.
 If `track by` is missing, the directive will recreate all elements on change, which translates to **heavy performance penalty**!